Intrivus/Aseductor/README.md

     <br>

   - No Internet
-    + You must prepare the set up as shown in https://github.com/Perndoe/Aseductor/edit/main/README.md#setup
+    + You must prepare and set up as shown in https://github.com/Perndoe/Aseductor/edit/main/README.md#setup
     + After opening the script, close the browser tab that open at the start and type "skip" into the command prompt.
 You will see some errors but it is fine

 - The script automatically compiles Aseprite to C:/aseprite/build/bin so if the script didn't open File Explorer, you can find it yourself